cat2code/eliot_m_petren_resume/README.md

 ## Commendations

-- Winner of Lund University Finance Society (LINC) Algorithmic Trading Hackathon 2025
+* **1st Place Prize of Algorithmic Trading Hackathon 2025**, Lund University Finance Society (LINC-STEM)

+  * Designed and rapidly prototyped a multithreaded trading platform interfacing with a custom broker API.
+  * Collaborated over a tight 3-day schedule with a randomly assigned team of mixed experience levels.
+  * Implemented and backtested multiple automated trading strategies for the live trading simulation.

-- Hilbert Älg’s Scholarship 2020 (F-guild Engineering Union)
+* **Hilbert Älg’s Scholarship 2020** (F-guild Engineering Union)

 ---